Make -c (continue) wget flag optional when downloading kernel/initram

 Without changes in operating systems and media management we have to choose which is a lesser problem: orchestration failures due to kernel files being unavailable/incomplete or due to users changing media without updating OS.
 I think the former is a bigger issue, while the latter can be worked around.

-#3 Updated by Lukas Zapletal over 1 year ago
+#3 Updated by Lukas Zapletal almost 2 years ago

 This ticket is about option to configure that, I am not requesting changing the default behavior, let's default with "-c".
 This is a workaround enabler, not a solution.